edgamat/edgamat.github.io/_ideas/Career-Changing.md

 through the eyes of more capable people.
 And they were right.
 My code was not as good as it could be.
 It had all my biases and flaws of years working in a bubble.

 But these folks were compassionate and helpful with their feedback.
-That's not to say we say eye-to-eye on everything.
+That's not to say we saw eye-to-eye on everything.
 And we got into heated debates on more than one occasion.
 But it changed the way I see myself.
 It changed my approach to the work.
 It made me realize how I need to do better.